Japan court OK's Nissan ex-Chairman Ghosn's release on bail | New Country 923

-TOKYO (AP) — The Tokyo District Court approved the release of former Nissan Chairman Carlos Ghosn on 1 billion yen ($9 million) bail on Tuesday, ending nearly four months of detention.
+TOKYO (AP) — The Tokyo District Court approved the release of former Nissan Chairman Carlos Ghosn on 1 billion yen ($8.9 million) bail on Tuesday, ending nearly four months of detention in Japan.

+But his release hinges on the court’s decision on an appeal by prosecutors that was filed within hours of the announcement he was going to be granted bail.

 The acceptance of Ghosn’s request for bail, his third, came a day after one of his lawyers said he was confident the auto executive would gain his release.